 Like the regular 'Conversions' columns, these columns won't include any conversion actions that you've chosen not to include in 'Conversions'.
 However, cross-device conversions are included by default.

-Bear in mind that these columns include data that aren't affected by your attribution model selection, such as data from the Display Network.
+Remember that these columns include data that isn't affected by your attribution model selection, such as data from Display Network campaigns using pay for conversions billing.